 As solopreneurs we are permanently in a placement and doing our own fieldwork, so keeping a learning journal is a very effective way to sort out our thoughts and feelings about our journey toward business success.
 As a business, it is very important to record our strategies, plans and results as well.

 I recommend some experimentation.
 Try a variety of tools until you find what feels just right for your style of learning:

 - A colourful Moleskine Journal (found in most stationery and bookstores) and favourite pen (mine is an old fashioned fountain pen) This can be transported and used in places that promote reflection for you.
 Are you able to get focused while evoking a kinesthetic approach with your own handwriting?

 - An ordinary scribbler that you used in grade school if you are really good with words.

 - An on-line note program such as Evernote.
 You can create a simple template and one notebook especially for recording your thoughts and observations.
 Create a separate note for each date that you enter – or for different topic areas.
-This is a more left-brained approach that can be suitable for business planning etc. It’s versatile because you can access it from both desktop and smartphone.
+This is a more left-brained approach that can be suitable for business planning etc. It’s versatile because you can access it from both desktop, tablet and smartphone.

 - A voice Journal.
 This is especially useful for extensive smartphone users because you can quickly and easily record thoughts, feelings and plans on the fly.
 Google Keep could be devoted to this.
 It is also accessible from desktop, tablet and smartphone.